git-town/git-town/CONTRIBUTING.md

   (install [directly](https://www.ruby-lang.org/en/documentation/installation),
   or via a ruby manager like [rvm](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv))
+  * Ruby is the language used to writing our feature specs
 * [ShellCheck](https://github.com/koalaman/shellcheck)
+  * Used in the linting process to find common errors in the Bash code

 ## Setup

 * fork and clone the repository to your machine
 * `bundle` to install ruby gems

+Optional: If you used Homebrew to install Git Town, you will need to ensure the development repository is placed before the Homebrew directory in your PATH variable.
+E.g: `...
+PATH=~/your/dev/path/git-town/src: ...`

 ## Testing